Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models

-\paragraph{Stage 1: Skeleton Prediction (Img2Ske): } The first stage ($f_{\theta}: {\mathbb{I} \rightarrow \mathbb{S}}$) is to predict one of the 4 variants of the skeleton concepts (from \S \ref{sec:skeleton-types}) from the images.
-We experiment with both classification and generation paradigm that respectively do not posses and posses linear conditioning of the predicted skeleton word on the following words.
+\paragraph{Stage 1: Skeleton Prediction (Img2Ske): } The first stage ($f_{\theta}: {\mathbb{I} \rightarrow \mathbb{S}}$) is to predict one of the 4 variants of the skeleton words (from \S \ref{sec:skeleton-types}) from the images.
+We experiment with both classification and generation paradigm that respectively do not possess and possess linear conditioning of the predicted skeleton word on the following words.
+We observe that the generation based skeleton prediction results in skeleton words that co-occur in a sentence.
+In contrast, the classification approach predicts skeleton words relevant to an image like \textit{{person, man, singer}} that do not necessarily co-occur in a caption.
+This is detailed in \S \ref{sec:classification} of Appendix.
+To improve co-occurrence of the predicted skeleton words, we generate the skeleton words $\hat{\mathbb{S}}$ autoregressively where each word is conditioned on the previously predicted skeleton word.

-\textbf{1a.
-Img2Ske Classification based prediction:} Skeleton prediction is posed as a multilabel classification problem where the prediction of a skeleton word $s_i$ is not conditionally dependent on the prediction of another skeleton word $s_j$.
-The encoder part remains the same as the baseline followed by optimization with sigmoid cross entropy between the skeleton words $\mathbb{S}$ and image encoding $\boldsymbol{z_{\mathbb{I}}}$, which is the representation of the image from the encoder.

-The skeleton for the second stage is chosen as the ordered list of top-8 (experimentally selected) high scoring words after the softmax layer.
-However, conditional independence of skeleton words with one another ignores the co-occurrences of words capable of composing a sentence or a final caption.
-For instance, classification predictions are composed of words and their synonyms that are highly correlated like \{\textit{person}, \textit{man}, \textit{singer}\}.
-These words definitely are relevant to an image but do not all necessarily co-occur in a sentence.

-\textbf{1b.
-Img2Ske Generation based prediction:} To improve co-occurrence of the predicted skeleton words, we generate the skeleton words $\hat{\mathbb{S}}$ autoregressively where each word is conditioned on the previously predicted skeleton word.
 This conditional dependence models word co-occurrence more tightly as $p(\hat{\mathbb{s}}_{j} |I, \hat{\mathbb{s}}_{<j})$, making the skeleton a sequence of words.
 The model is optimized with cross-entropy loss, trained using teacher forcing.
 An attractive property is that the same architecture can be used to decode both the skeleton $\mathbb{S}$ and the caption $\mathbb{C}$.
 Moreover, the output tokens predicted in this stage are interpretable, and they are used to condition the second stage of our model.